shiftkey/brendanforster.com/content/notes/maintainer-lessons-proposing-changes.md

 maintainer.

-*Please confirm the license on the project permits these, as I cannot guarantee every project is using a sufficiently-permissive license.*
+*Please confirm the license on the project permits these, as I cannot guarantee every project is using a sufficiently-permissive license and may require you to also make your changes public.*

  - for source code you are consuming directly, forking the repository to a location you control and linking that as a submodule into your project means